social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_virality/05_ethics_of_copying.md

 name: steal_meme_4_fig
 alt: "A image of Keanu Reeves as Jesus with laughing emoji.
 Above it is text that says: \"Me, blessing your meme with a \"HaHa\" before I steal it.\""
 ---
 A meme about stealing memes.
-(It is unclear how we should cite this)
+(It is unclear how we should cite this).
 ```

 The meme above is composed of many pieces copied from elsewhere, and modified and put together.
 Here are the pieces we could identify:
-  - A painting: [SACRED HEART OF JESUS by Dona Gelsinger](https://www.glowdecor.com/products/sacred-heart-of-jesus-canvas-wall-art) (which itself is copying the form of many paintings before of the [sacred heart](https://en.wikipedia.org/wiki/Sacred_Heart))
+  - A painting: [SACRED HEART OF JESUS by Dona Gelsinger](https://www.glowdecor.com/products/sacred-heart-of-jesus-canvas-wall-art) (which itself is copying its form from centuries of paintings of the [sacred heart](https://en.wikipedia.org/wiki/Sacred_Heart))
   - The background was switched out to make a yellow disk [halo](https://en.wikipedia.org/wiki/Halo_(religious_iconography)) behind the head of Jesus
   - Jesus face is replaces with Keanu Reeves' bearded face (perhaps from the [spongebob movie](https://youtu.be/CJJYewh4Nco?t=57))
   - A laughing [emoticon](https://en.wikipedia.org/wiki/List_of_emoticons#Western) is placed in Jesus' hand.